feilipu/NASCOM_BASIC_4.7/README.md

 # HexLoadr extension

-The goal of this extension to the standard YAZ180 boot sequence is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z180 address space, and allow you to start the program from Nascom Basic.
+The goal of this extension to the standard RC2014 and YAZ180 boot sequence is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z180 address space, and allow you to start the program from Nascom Basic.

 There are are several stages to this process.